Testing Causality in Scientific Modelling Software: Case Studies

 \subsubsection{Testing Activity}

-Revisiting our example from \Cref{sec:causal-testing-framework}, our aim is to experimentally determine the effect of prioritising vaccination for the elderly on the following outputs: cumulative number of infections, number of doses given, maximum number of doses per agent, and number of agents vaccinated.
+Revisiting our example from \Cref{sec:causal-testing-framework}, our aim is to determine the effect of prioritising vaccination for the elderly on the following outputs: cumulative infections, number of doses given, maximum number of doses per agent, and number of agents vaccinated.

 Our expectation here is that prioritising the elderly should lead to an increase in infections.
-This is because, by prioritising the elderly, we are less likely to vaccinate agents in the model with a greater propensity for spreading the virus (e.g. younger individuals who attend a school or workplace).
+This is because we are less likely to vaccinate agents in the model with a greater propensity for spreading the virus (e.g. younger individuals who attend a school or workplace).
 We also expect the number of vaccines and doses administered to decrease as there are fewer elderly agents in the model.
 In contrast, the maximum number of doses should not change, as the vaccine is set to be administered at most two times per agent.